-Case-by-case analysis within the subgraph associated to $RV$ nodes with the highest number of incoming edges suggests the existence of at least two distinct growth mechanisms, referred to as ``internal'' and ``external''.
-The {\it internal} mechanism is related to the use of distributed version control tools, depends on the size of the teams involved in project development, as well as the maturity of the projects.
-The {\it external} mechanism corresponds to the creation of new origin nodes akin to ``forks'' the project, where the goal, for at least some of them, is not to create a new project but rather a personalized version of this project (see Supplemental Material $09$).
+Some mechanisms may depend on the nature of the project, making it necessary not to limit the study to the layer including $RV$ and $RL$ nodes, but also to consider $O$ nodes to analyze the overall network dynamics.
+A case-by-case analysis of $RV$ nodes with the highest number of incoming edges suggests the existence of at least two distinct growth mechanisms, referred to as ``internal'' and ``external'' (see Supplemental Material~09).
+The {\it internal} mechanism is related to the use of distributed version control tools and depends on the size of the teams involved in software development activities, as well as on the maturity of the projects.
+The {\it external} mechanism corresponds to the creation of new origin nodes akin to ``forks'' of the project, where the goal, for at least some of them, is not to create a new project but rather a personalized version of the original one.

-\section{Temporal partitioning}
+\subsection{Temporal partitioning}

-Thus, some mechanisms depend on the project's nature, making it necessary not to limit the study to the natively temporalized layer including $RV$ and $RL$ nodes, but also to consider $O$ nodes to analyze the overall network dynamics.
-This can be done propagating temporal information to nodes that do not natively have this information~\cite{rousseau_ese}.
-For nodes in a DAG downstream of temporalized nodes, a temporal election principle can be applied~\cite{rousseaucomputer2010,rousseaucomputer2011}.
-For upstream nodes, temporal partitioning allows constructing a derived graph where temporal attributes of the upstream node are assigned based on native temporal attributes of partioned downstream nodes
+This raises the more general question of how to propagate temporal information to nodes that do not natively carry it in heterogeneous multilayer networks.
+For nodes in a DAG downstream of nodes with native timestamps, a temporal election principle can be applied~\cite{rousseau_computer-based_2013,rousseau_computer_2011}.
+For upstream nodes, such as $O$ nodes in the {\it main graph}, temporal partitioning makes it possible to construct a derived graph in which timestamps are assigned based on those of the partitioned downstream nodes.

-We then introduce a {\it derived growing network} by temporalizing all nodes in the network and defining aggregated links according to the existing directed paths (See Supplemental Material 10).
-Applied to the {\it initial dataset}, we obtain a derived network linking the $O$ nodes together (noted $O-(RV/RL)-O$).
-It contains 139,524,533 nodes and 80,734,013 edges.